-Dealing with wood floor water damage is something you hope to never have to do.
+Dealing with wood floor water damage is something you hope never to have to do.
 But it does happen.
-Running faucets, burst pipe you didn’t know about (low hot water pressure can be a hint of a link somewhere) sitting water you were unaware of, whatever the cause it doesn’t matter.
-What matters is what you do right now to your water damage hardwood floor so that you can prevent any more damage being done to it.
+Running faucets, burst pipe you didn’t know about (low hot water pressure can be a hint of a link somewhere), sitting water you were unaware of, whatever the cause, it doesn’t matter.
+What matters is what you do right now to your water-damaged hardwood floor so that you can prevent any more damage from being done to it.

 Steps to Take If You Have Hardwood Floor Water Damage

 Seeing water on your hardwood floors can cause immediate panic.
 Take a deep breath and identify where the water is coming from.
 Once you have identified the source, turn off the water or ensure that there is no more water to come from where it originated.

 Getting the water off your hardwood floors is something you need to do quickly.
 Wood soaks up water because it is a porous material, and time is of the essence at this point.